fandm-college/rcs.github.io/cluster/job_scripts.md

 ```

 Before discussing the guidelines for determining resoucre amounts, you should first know what resources amounts are available on the cluster
 because these are physical upper limits.
+There are 3 key computational resources you will need to consider, CPUs, memory, and nodes.
+If your
-Requesting amounts in excess of this will cuase your job to fail immediately.
+software uses a GPU, then you will additionally have to account for that.
+Requesting amounts in excess of these physical limits will cuase your job to fail immediately.

-Currently the cluster has
+Currently the cluster has:

 - 29 nodes
   - 1 of these nodes is the GPU node and should only be used for software that requires a GPU